fuzzy-logic/aisandpit/README.md

 ### Agents/AGI

-Langchain agents and Babgy AGI look really intersting, and would be good to get running with a local LLM to see how it could solve some the problems we throw at it.
+Langchain agents and Babgy AGI look really intersting, and would be good to get running with a local LLM to see how it could solve some of the problems we throw at it.

 @see `./baby-agi`

 ### Function calling

-This is how some very intereing AI apps are created.
+This is how the more interesting AI apps are created.

 * Create chatbots that answer questions by calling external tools (e.g., like ChatGPT Plugins)
 * Convert natural language into API calls or database queries